19 Aarhus Tips That'll Save You Money, Time, and Confusion

 1. Fly Into Billund, Not Aarhus

-Aarhus Airport (AAR) exists, technically, but Billund (BLL) has way more international routes and is only 100 km south.
-The shuttle bus costs about 150 DKK and takes 80 minutes.
-Copenhagen's airport is 3 hours by train — doable but you'll burn half a day.
+Aarhus Airport (AAR) exists, technically, but Billund (BLL) carries far more international routes and sits only 100 km south.
+The shuttle bus runs about 150 DKK and takes 80 minutes.
+Copenhagen's airport is 3 hours away by train — doable, but it'll cost you half a day.

 2. Rent a Bike on Day One

-This isn't optional advice.
-Aarhus is flat, the bike lanes are excellent, and every local cycles everywhere.
-Donkey Republic app lets you grab a bike from 60 DKK/day.
-Most attractions are within 15 minutes of each other by bike.
+Treat this as a rule, not a suggestion.
+Aarhus is flat, the bike lanes are excellent, and locals cycle everywhere.
+The Donkey Republic app lets you grab a bike from 60 DKK/day, and most attractions sit within 15 minutes of each other on two wheels.
 You'll cover triple the ground you would on foot.

 3. Never Walk in the Bike Lanes

-I cannot stress this enough.
+This one can't be overstated.
 Danish cyclists are fast, disciplined, and they will not swerve for you.
-The bike lane is clearly marked — stay out of it when on foot.
-If you're cycling, always signal before turning by extending your arm.
-At night, your bike must have front and rear lights — the fine is 700 DKK.
+The bike lane is clearly marked — stay out of it on foot.
+When you're the one cycling, always signal a turn by extending your arm.
+After dark, your bike needs front and rear lights; skip them and the fine is 700 DKK.

 4. Skip Taxis Entirely

-The light rail (Letbanen) and buses are efficient and cheap.
-But bikes are better.
-A taxi from the airport to city center will run you 400+ DKK.
-A bus is under 100 DKK for the same trip.
+The light rail (Letbanen) and buses are efficient and cheap — and bikes beat both.
+A taxi from the airport to the city center runs 400+ DKK.
+The same trip by bus comes in under 100 DKK.

 Money & Budget